Chen-Abudi/mini-tic-tac-toe/README.md

 # mini-tic-tac-toe

+Developed by Grace Chen Abudi 👩🏽‍💻

+## Overview

+- Intro
+- Technologies & Techniques

+## Intro

-A practice project called Mini Tic Tac Toe in React.
+This is a practice project game called Mini Tic Tac Toe in React.

+## Technologies & Techniques

+- React
+- JavaScript

+**`Shoutout to Maximilian Schwarzmüller for this project and React course in Udemy.`**